New announcement. Learn more

 Somatic Compassion

-Somatic compassion is a natural human way to offer emotional support to another person, to help resolve painful events, let go of painful feelings, and find new positive possibilities in life.
+Somatic compassion is a natural human way to offer emotional support to another person, to help resolve painful events, to let go of painful feelings, and to find new positive possibilities in life.

 The method uses compassionate presence enhanced with particular forms of affective touch, such as soothing strokes applied to the upper arms and the face.